AkanWealth/AkanWealth/README.md

 <p align="center">
   <b>Building software that enables creators and businesses to thrive.</b><br>
-  Blogger on <a href="https://akanwealth.hashnode.dev" target="_blank">Hashnode</a> • Technical Writer • Fullstack Developer
+  Technical Writer • Fullstack Developer
 </p>

 ---

 ## 🧠 About Me

-- ✍️ I write articles on my [Hashnode blog](https://akanwealth.hashnode.dev).
 - ⚡ Fun fact: I’m a huge fan of simplicity and minimal design.
 - 📫 How to reach me: [akanwealth@gmail.com](mailto:akanwealth@gmail.com)
+- 💼 Connect with me on [LinkedIn](https://www.linkedin.com/in/akanwealth/)

 ---